Epixskill/recent-content-widget/Documentation/Introduction/Index.rst

 This TYPO3 extension provides a dashboard widget that displays a list of last modified or created content elements.
 It considers page access permissions to show only accessible content elements for the current backend user.

 .. figure:: ../Images/add-widget.png
    :class: with-shadow
    :alt: Add widget modal that shows the recent content widget

+   The recent content widget is located in the system information tab from the add widget modal.

 .. figure:: ../Images/widget-on-dashboard.png
    :class: with-shadow
    :alt: The recent content widget on the dashboard

+   The widget's appearance on the dashboard.

 Compatibility
 =============